Common automotive acronyms explained

-GVM – Gross Vehicle Mass: The maximum weight a vehicle can weigh, including: the weight of the vehicle itself, fuel and other fluids, passengers, and all cargo.
+GVM – Gross Vehicle Mass: The maximum weight a vehicle can weigh, including the weight of the vehicle itself, fuel and other fluids, passengers, and all cargo.

 HDC – Hill Descent Control: A feature intended for off-road use.
-The vehicle’s ABS and throttle control systems to maintain a gradual, more controlled decent on steep or slippery off-road surfaces.
+The vehicle’s ABS and throttle control systems to maintain a gradual, more controlled descent on steep or slippery off-road surfaces.
 Also known as DAC.

-HID – High Intensity Discharge: High Intensity Discharge lighting technology uses electric inducers to provide an arc inside a gas-filled bulb, enhancing night driving.
+HID – High-Intensity Discharge: High-Intensity Discharge lighting technology uses electric inducers to provide an arc inside a gas-filled bulb, enhancing night driving.
 Also known as bi-xenon.

-LED – Light Emitting Diode: LED’s are semiconductors that emit light when an electric current is applied.
+LED – Light Emitting Diode: LEDs are semiconductors that emit light when an electric current is applied.
 Increasingly popular in vehicle lighting as they have a much quicker response time, use less power and last longer.

-LHD – Left Hand Drive: The steering wheel and controls on the left hand side of cars driven on the right hand side of the road in countries such as the USA.
+LHD – Left Hand Drive: The steering wheel and controls on the left-hand side of cars driven on the right-hand side of the road in countries such as the USA.

-LWB – Long Wheel Base: Front and rear axles are further apart therefore the body or cargo deck of a commercial vehicle will be longer than other model variations.
+LWB – Long Wheel Base: Front and rear axles are further apart, therefore, the body or cargo deck of a commercial vehicle will be longer than other model variations.

 OEM – Original Equipment Manufacturer: Manufacturer/supplier of components fitted to a new car at the time of manufacture.

-RHD – Right Hand Drive: The steering wheel and controls on the right hand side of cars driven on the left hand side of the road in countries such as Australia, New Zealand and the UK.
+RHD – Right Hand Drive: The steering wheel and controls on the right-hand side of cars driven on the left-hand side of the road in countries such as Australia, New Zealand, and the UK.